joshMonarch/joshMonarch/README.md

 - 👋 Hi, I’m @joshMonarch
 - 👀 I’m interested in AI & Big Data.
-In the future i will be Data Scientist.
+In the future I will be Data Scientist.
 - 🌱 I’m currently learning about Scala and Spark.
 At the same time, I'm also working on my own proyects about AI.

   <a href="https://www.linkedin.com/in/jos%C3%A9-rey-arij%C3%B3n-a10746180/">